ncbi/vadr/documentation/build.md

 call it `my.vadr.hmm`, for example, and move it to the `my-vadr-model-dir` directory.

-6. Concatenate all resulting `N` `.vadr.fa` files into a single file, call it `my.vadr.fa`, for example, and move it to the `my-vadr-model-dir` directory, and then create a BLAST nucleotide database from it with the command:
+6. Concatenate all resulting `N` `.vadr.nt.fa` files into a single file, call it `my.vadr.fa`, for example, and move it to the `my-vadr-model-dir` directory, and then create a BLAST nucleotide database from it with the command: